e-fx/e-fx.github.io/_posts/2023-04-25-Concerns-over-recession-resurface-but-US-dollar-still-rises.md

 Other central banks that are not expected to cut rates this year are the Bank of England and the Swiss National Bank.

-While the US dollar is attracting safe-haven flows, there is still the possibility of further decline in the euro/dollar exchange rate, but a significant turning point is unlikely at this time.
+While the US dollar is attracting safe-haven flows, there is still the possibility of further decline in the euro and dollar exchange rate, but a significant turning point is unlikely at this time.

 The gap in policies between the FRB and ECB has attracted bullish investors, but there is also the possibility of a rebound to around 1.1070.